roytang/blog/content/notes/2015/06/605505902850895872/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/605505902850895872/
+title: ''
 ---

-RT [@meddlingmage](https://twitter.com/meddlingmage/): An important part of being rational is predicting when you are going to be hopelessly irrational and planning accordingly.
+An important part of being rational is predicting when you are going to be hopelessly irrational and planning accordingly.